 The problem is that the silicone is resistant to any of the usual de-fogging measures, and requires a slightly different method to properly remove the thin film of silicone and clean it.
 Here’s how we can do that.

-It only takes a few minutes to prepare your mask for a dive which can save you the annoyance of not being able to properly thought the goggles.
+It only takes a few minutes to prepare your mask for a dive which can save you the annoyance of not being able to properly see through the goggles.

 Here is the number one way other than splitting in your goggles in which you can prepare your mask with baby shampoo before a dive.